2bt/fakesid/docs/reference.md

 Selecting effects works the same way.

 Below, you find the reference of the current track.
-Touch it to open up the track select screen.
+Touch it to open up the track select screen*.
 (Alternatively, you can also touch the **TRACK** tab.)
 The arrow buttons let you set the number of rows of the curren track.
 Right next to it are buttons for copying and pasting tracks.